top of page

 Money is fuel for your startup journey.
 Without it, ideas stay ideas.

-Most founders wait too long to figure out funding.
-They bootstrap blindly, burn personal savings, or rely on short-term cash without a plan.
+Most founders wait too long to figure out their funding plan.
+They bootstrap blindly, burn personal savings, or hope clients will pay fast enough to keep the lights on.
+But the truth is simple:

 Crowd funding is just one strategy for securing initial funding